Home » Computer Guides » Internet Guides » How To Switch To Google Public DNS Servers.

 How To Switch To Google Public DNS Servers.

 To access websites over the Internet, your computer will connect with what’s called a DNS (Domain Name System) server.
-What Is DNS?
+How Does DNS Work?

 Typically on your home computer you’ll be using the DNS server setup by your ISP (Internet Service Provider).
 But you don’t have to.
 You can switch DNS servers.
 Google Public DNS is a free service that anyone can use.